-We are so blessed that our 13-year-old grand daughter is an avid reader and also enjoys writing her own stories.
+We are so blessed that our 13-year-old granddaughter is an avid reader and also enjoys writing her own stories.
 So, when she came to me a couple of weeks ago to say she had a social studies project and wanted to focus on proactive women from our past I just jumped with joy.
 It just so happened that I had some incomplete genealogical research sitting around that I had hoped to process into a post.
 She picked up the torch and gleefully ran with it.
-But, before we get to her story below, I’d like to share with you her relationship to the woman she writes about:
+But, before we get to her story below, I’d like to share with you her relationship with the woman she writes about:

 John Lothropp (also Lothrop or Lathrop; 1584–1653) was an English Anglican clergyman, who became a Congregationalist minister and emigrant to New England.
 He was the founder of Barnstable, Massachusetts.
-Reverend John Lathrop as he later became known was Julia Clifford Lathrop’s 6th great grandfather and just five short generations later our grand daughter Kylie McDaniel was born.
-She is Reverend John Lathrop’s 11th great grand daughter.
+Reverend John Lathrop as he later became known was Julia Clifford Lathrop’s 6th great-grandfather and just five short generations later our granddaughter Kylie McDaniel was born.
+She is Reverend John Lathrop’s 11th great-granddaughter.
 And, here’s Kylie’s story about her cousin.

 Julia Clifford Lathrop

 Why was Julia Clifford Lathrop a significant person in the history of the United States?

 Julia Clifford Lathrop was a very significant person in the history of the United States.
 She was appointed as head of the new United States Children’s Bureau of the Department of Commerce and Labor by president William Howard Taft while women were still fighting for their rights in the suffrage movement of 1848.
 She also joined in as many reform movements as she could.
 Becoming the head of the U.S. Children’s Bureau was a big deal not only because women still didn’t have their rights but because she was the first woman to head a federal bureau at a president’s call with full concurrence from the Senate.